qsaleh/tweeter/README.md

 Tweeter is a simple, single-page AJAX based Twitter clone that uses JQuery, HTML5 and CSS.

-This repository contains all the files for the project.
+This repository contains all the files for the Tweeter app.
 This project showcases my skills in HTML, CSS, JS, JQuery and AJAX for front-end and Node, Express and MongoDB for back-end.
-Tweeter includes, a fixed header, animated buttons and tweet containers, a functional character limit counter, as well as both desktop and tablet/smartphone modes.
+Tweeter includes, a fixed header, animated components, a functional character limit counter, as well as both desktop and tablet/smartphone modes.

 ## Screenshots